giantswarm/docs/src/content/reference/gsctl/create-cluster.md

 - `--owner`, `-o`: Name of the owner organization.
 Overwrites a name given per definition file.
 - `--name`: Name of the cluster.
 Overwrites name given in definition file.
 - `--release`, `-r`: Specific release version number to use.
 Defaults to the latest active release.
 See [list releases](/reference/gsctl/list-releases/) for details on releases.
+- `--create-default-nodepool`: Where node pools are supported (AWS since release v{{% first_aws_nodepools_version %}}), setting this to `false` allows to suppress the creation of a default node pool.
+A default node pools would otherwise be created automatically if no cluster definition is given specifying any node pools details, to get you started quickly.
+- `--masters-ha`: Where supported, this is `true` by default, which means that the cluster will have three master nodes.
+Available on AWS since release v{{% first_aws_ha_masters_version %}}.
+Set this to `false` to have only one master node in the cluster (recommended only for test clusters).

 ## Passing the cluster definition via standard input {#stdin}